Read on as we explain:

 - Exogenous ketones reduce the use of Branched-chain amino acids (BCAAs) as fuel (deamination).
 Consumption of a ketone ester drink reduced the rise in muscle BCAAs by 50% during exercise.
 6

-- Improved cognition: Elevated plasma ketone concentrations divert the brain to use ketone bodies for synthesis of phospholipids.
+- Improved cognition: Elevated plasma ketone concentrations divert the brain to use ketones for synthesis of phospholipids.
 This drives growth and myelination.
 Normally, glucose would be the preferred substrate, which is much less efficient.14 BHB seems to act as a signal for neuronal pathways.
 These enhance synaptic plasticity, cognition and neuronal stress resistance.
 15 In rat studies, ingestion of a ketone ester for 5 days improved their spatial learning and memory.
 16.

 Health & Longevity

 - Anti-carcinogenic properties: Data suggests that exogenous ketones are an effective anti-carcinogen.
-The reason behind this is that cancer cells are unable to use ketone bodies effectively, unlike most healthy tissues in the body.
+The reason behind this is that cancer cells are unable to use ketones effectively, unlike most healthy tissues in the body.
 In fact, dietary ketone supplementation has been shown to increase survival rates of mice with systematic cancer by as much as 70%.17

 - Neuroprotection: As humans age, the brain becomes more susceptible to neurodegeneration and subsequent conditions such as Alzheimer’s and Parkinson’s disease.
 Exogenous ketone supplementation appears to ameliorate the typical decline in cognitive function that comes with aging.
-The likely mechanism here is that ketone bodies reduce the inflammation and hyperexcitability that is normally exhibited as glucose break down and usage declines in the brain.18, 19
+The likely mechanism here is that ketones reduce the inflammation and hyperexcitability that is normally exhibited as glucose break down and usage declines in the brain.18, 19

 - Gene regulation profile change.
 There is evidence that gene sets can be up regulated or down regulated.
-An example of this is a change in mitochondrial 3-hydroxy-3-methylglutaryl-CoA synthase (mHS) in rats on a ketogenic diet.
+An example of this is a change in mitochondrial 3-hydroxy-3-methylglutaryl-CoA synthase (mHS) in rats on a keto diet.
 The research is still in its early days.

 How Exogenous Ketones Work